danmar/cppcheck/clang-tidy.md

 `modernize-use-auto`<br>
 `readability-uppercase-literal-suffix`<br>
 `readability-else-after-return`<br>
-`modernize-use-default-member-init`<br>
 `readability-identifier-length`<br>

-These do not relect the style we are (currently) enforcing.
+These do not reflect the style we are (currently) enforcing.

 `readability-function-size`<br>
 `readability-function-cognitive-complexity`<br>

-We are not interesting in the size/complexity of a function.
+We are not interested in the size/complexity of a function.

 `readability-magic-numbers`<br>
-`readability-redundant-member-init`<br>

 These do not (always) increase readability.